- My Home

 Mak joined the Board in September 2014 and comes with over 24 years’ experience in property services and asset management.
 Mak started his career in private practice with a Chartered Building Surveying firm in 1994 before working in Registered Social Landlord and Charity sectors.
 Mak is a Fellow of the Chartered Institute of Building.
 Mak sits on the Board of Directors of Central Housing Investment Consortium.

 Sukhraj was elected as a Board member in September 2014 and chairs the Association's Remuneration and Nomination Committee.
 He has been active in housing and not-for-profit sectors for more than five years and previously sat on the Radian Group Audit Committee and Finance Committee and served as non-executive Vice Chair on the board of Radian Support Limited.
-Sukhraj is an accountant by profession and has over 20 years’ financial management experience in plc and high growth SMEs in the commerical sector including care homes, healthcare, retail, leisure and media.
+Sukhraj is an accountant by profession and has over 20 years’ financial management experience in plc and high growth SMEs in the commercial sector including care homes, healthcare, retail, leisure and media.
 He is currently Chief Financial Officer at Coin Street Community Builders.

 A qualified accountant by background, Nigel has worked in the social housing sector for over 20 years, within three housing associations and with The Housing Finance Corporation (the not for profit lender to the sector).
 Nigel has been responsible for lending around £2bn to the sector primarily through the Capital Markets and the European Investment Bank.
 His diverse experience has given him exposure to Traditional, Care, LSVT and ALMO associations.
 Prior to the social housing sector, he worked in two commercial property development companies, primarily raising bank finance and managing joint ventures.